Skarlso/blogsource/content/blog/2019-09-16-kubernetes-cluster.md

 ### Ingress

 Now that we have the service we need to expose it to the domain.
 I have the domain gergelybrautigam.com and I already pointed it at the LoadBalancer's IP which was created by the nginx ingress controller.

+We only want one LoadBalancer, but we have multiple hostnames.
+We can achieve that by creating an Ingress resource in the namespace our service is in like this: